Treee/ciscoboard-webpage-rotation/README.md

 - Navigate to the repo home directory
   - `cd ciscoboard-webpage-rotation`

-- Run the start command
+- Run the install and start command
+  - `npm install`
   - `npm start`

 ## Docker Commands (For Linux) pending